BGR-EGHA/LSAT-Documentation/source/DATA/Import/ImportInventory.rst

 #. | Adjust the size of the training dataset as percent of the import feature either by typing a
    | number (3) or adjusting the slider.
 #.
 (Optional) Define a seed to initialize the random function (4).
-#. | (Optional) Adjust the training dataset output location either by typing the outputpath or
+#. | (Optional) Adjust the training dataset output location either by typing the output path or
    | with a dialog (5)
-#. | (Optional) Adjust the test dataset output location either by typing the outputpath or with a
+#. | (Optional) Adjust the test dataset output location either by typing the output path or with a
    | dialog (6)
 #.
 Start the Import (7)